Knowledge Centre

 Jersey has a number of prominent archaeological sites, particularly the La Cotte cave which has some of the best remains of human occupation in the Neanderthal period, dating back about 50,000 years.

-The coastal areas are dotted with castles, particularly Mont Orgeuil Castle at Gorey and Elizabeth Castle built on an island close to St Helier, together with a number of forts, Conway Towers and Martello Towers, all constructed as a result of the periodic wars between England and France in the second millennium.
+The coastal areas are dotted with castles, particularly Mont Orgueil Castle at Gorey and Elizabeth Castle built on an island close to St Helier, together with a number of forts, Conway Towers and Martello Towers, all constructed as a result of the periodic wars between England and France in the second millennium.

 Part of Jersey’s heritage is its own language, Jèrriais, a Norman language which was the traditional language of Jersey.
 It is no longer in everyday use but has been kept alive and is used alongside English in some official documents.